Guide to different types of cryptocurrencies

 One of the most common mistakes that people do is invest in any asset whose value is increasing at a rapid rate.

 However, without knowing much about that asset, you are risking your investment greatly.
-So, without any further ado let us try and understand the various cryptocurrency types out there.
+So, without any further ado let us try and understand the various cryptocurrency options out there.

 Cryptocurrencies can be broadly classified into three different categories.
 They are: Bitcoin, Altcoins, Tokens